How Much Compensation Can I Claim for a Slip Trip or Fall Claim?

 What is a good settlement offer?

-This is an offer that sits between the claimant’s expectations and what the defendant is able to afford.
+This is an offer that sits between the claimant’s expectations and what the defendant can afford.

 Are slip and fall cases hard to win?